cybera/fellowship-iris-example/report/DemoScript.md

 If you look at the above link or clone the repo and run git log there's also the commit SHA-1 hashes (long sequence of numbers and letters).
-We're going to reference those and (hopefully) you could do that on your own and figure out what happened, but below we'll explain what was done, reference the SHA-1 hashes so you can see what was done and how that can be useful for going back or referencing any work you've done.
-If you ever want to go back and just look at the files you can do that on github or in git on a cloned repo by using `git checkout <abc134>` where <abc134> would be replaced by the first few characters of the git commit hash you're interested in.
+We're going to reference those and (hopefully) you could do that on your own and figure out what happened.
+Below we'll: explain what was done while referencing the SHA-1 hashes or detailed file history.
+This can be useful for going back or referencing any work you've done.
+If you ever do want to go back and just look at the files in a git repository you can do that on github or in git on a cloned repo by using `git checkout <abc134>` where <abc134> would be replaced by the first few characters of the git commit hash you're interested in.